plmqaz-bot/wholeren/README.md

 redo how service comission get the select options. should be done in client-DONE

+market need a renewed view.

+edit goal for sales and expert etc...

+sales comission should be per month.

 service comission should be the services that is not done. but contract is signed before the currentmonth/21/currentyear. edit init.sql to create the procedures